-Join Donovan Keith for an in-depth discussion in this video Adding mildew to the ceramic tile's surface, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Adding mildew to the ceramic tile's surface, part of Cinema 4D: Creating Materials.

 In this video, we're going to tackle adding mildew to a grout surface.
 This is our image without any soap scum or mildew.
 This is it with the addition of some soap scum which you can view in a different video.
 And this is more or less the final result that we're shooting for.
 So let's talk about mildew and what it's like.
 Now with mildew like all materials, first we want to try and find some reference imagery which I've done.
 And then we want to talk about the color, the specularity, the bump and maybe the diffusion of that material.